One Piece: Grand Battle!: Sequel

 The Sequel of One Piece: Grand Battle entitled One Piece: Grand Adventure, which in Grand Adventure, you play along with 5 captains.
 Luffy is Easy, Buggy is Normal, Crocodile is Hard, Chaser/Smoker is Insane and especially Usopp is Pirate Panic (from level 40-100).

 Reception

 The game received "average" reviews on both platforms according to the review aggregation website Metacritic.
 In Japan, Famitsu gave both platforms a score of three sevens and one six for a total of 27 out of 40.

-GameSpot awarded it a score of 6.0 out of 10, saying "Fans of the series will love One Piece's visuals but will be disappointed with just about every other aspect of the game."
+GameSpot awarded it a score of 6.0 out of 10, saying "Fans of the series will love One Pieces visuals but will be disappointed with just about every other aspect of the game."
 IGN awarded it 7 out of 10, saying "In the end, One Piece: Grand Battle is a fun game marred by a lack of innovation."

 As of December 25, in Japan the game sold 88,058 units on the PlayStation 2 and 46,395 units on GameCube totaling 134,453 lifetime sales.